 Using Dried Rosemary In Place Of Fresh Rosemary

 Fresh rosemary is ideal for the truest flavor.
-However, even the dried rosemary retains a good bit of volatile oil on its needles that gives its unique aroma and pungent flavor.
+However, even the dried rosemary retains a good bit of volatile oil on its needles which gives its unique aroma and pungent flavor.
 When you don’t have fresh rosemary then dried rosemary is the best substitution; and vice versa.

-When the fresh rosemary isn’t available, using dry rosemary can render dishes the pungent flavor you’re looking for, indeed a perfect substitution.
+When fresh rosemary isn’t available, using dry rosemary can render dishes the pungent flavor you’re looking for, indeed a perfect substitution.

 Remember, 1 teaspoon of dry rosemary is equivalent to one tablespoon of fresh rosemary.